diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_2/data_scientist_capstone/README.md

 * [seaborn](https://seaborn.pydata.org/)

 ## Data
-The dataset provided, as already said is pretty big (12GB) and is basically composed by the log of each user action on the platform:
+The dataset provided is pretty big (12GB) and is basically composed by the log of each user action on the platform.
+A smaller subset (128MB) is also provided for approaching the problem:
 * **mini_sparkify_event_data.json**: Subset
 * **sparkify_event_data.json**: Full dataset